adrydry/Projects/Kubernetes.md/Project1.md

 In this project, we will learn How to build an application and deploy it on kubernetes.
 For achieve this we will use many tools like:
 - Create a monitoring application in python using flask
 - Containerize the application with Docker: Create the Dockerfile, build the image and run the container locally
-- create a container registry with Amazon ECR using Python, boto3 modules
+- create a container registry with Amazon ECR using Python, or boto3 modules
 - Move to the deployement phase where we will create an Elastic cluster with Amazon EKS,
 - Deploy our application on k8s.
 We will create deployment service using python so that our application can be accessed from the internet